AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

 1. {: dir="ltr"} Under the “Dimensions” section, select the checkbox in the delete column next to the dimension(s) you wish to remove.
     {: dir="ltr"}

 Note that even after deleting a dimension, it still exists as a column on your table in our data warehouse.
 You can add it back to any metric, and build new metrics using these dimensions.
-To remove the data column a dimension corresponds to from Magento BI, simply untrack the data column via the [Data Warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md) page.
+To remove the data column a dimension corresponds to from MBI, simply untrack the data column via the [Data Warehouse](../data-analyst/data-warehouse-mgr/tour-dwm.md) page.

 ## Related documentation